mherkhachatryan/auto-capture/README.md

 ## Installation

-There are several 3th party packages are used to create this app.
-First you need to download `dlib` library manually ([source](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf)). <br> Follow the instructors here.<br>
+Several 3th party packages are used to create this app.
+First you need to download `dlib` library manually ([source](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf)). <br> To do this follow the instructors here.<br>
 *  [Install](https://cgold.readthedocs.io/en/latest/first-step/installation.html) CMake.
     * **Tip**: If you are using Ubuntu, you can download CMake from Ubuntu Software.
 *   Clone `dlib` to your local machine.